Saddam Hussein statue destruction: Legacy

 The toppling of Saddam's statue has been compared to an earlier incident during the Hungarian Revolution of 1956 when a statue of Stalin was "decapitated" and ultimately torn down to its "boots."

 Kadhem Sharif Al-Jabbouri, who helped topple Saddam's statue with a sledgehammer, told BBC News in 2016 that he regretted his part in the event.
 Al-Jabbouri was a motorcycle mechanic for Saddam who came to despise Saddam's regime after being imprisoned for almost two years for falling out of favor and having around 15 family members killed by the regime.
 After helping topple the statue, he was disheartened to see the arriving Marines from 3/4 cover its face with an American flag, and he claims he gave them the Iraqi flag and insisted they use it instead.
 He eventually became critical of the subsequent Coalition governance of Iraq, which he described as marked by worsening "infighting, corruption, killing, [and] looting" and, in short, "Saddam has gone, but now in his place, we have 1,000 Saddams."
-Al-Jabbouri told the BBC he would like the statue of Saddam to be replaced and that he would erect one himself but feared reprisals for it.
+Al-Jabbouri told BBC that he would like the statue of Saddam to be replaced and that he would erect one himself but feared reprisals for it.

-On the day of Sheikh Hasina's resignation, protesters climbed up and vandalized the golden statue of Sheikh Mujib at the Mrityunjayee Prangan.
+In Bangladesh, on the day of prime minister Sheikh Hasina's 2024 resignation, protesters climbed up and vandalized the golden statue of Sheikh Mujib at the Mrityunjayee Prangan.
 The statue was entirely demolished by the afternoon.
 The statue's toppling was compared with that of Saddam Hussein's statue.

+Following the fall of Ba'athist Syria, various statues of Hafez al-Assad were toppled; these de-commemorations were likened to the toppling of Saddam Hussein's statues.